• Skip to primary navigation

 Sherwin Williams Agreeable Gray

 Agreeable Gray by Sherwin Williams is another great choice to pair with a warm toned white kitchen cabinet.
-It is quite similar to Repose Gray however leans slightly more warm so may be more suited to a room which needs an injection of warmth such as a north facing kitchen.
+It is quite similar to Repose Gray however leans slightly more warm so may be more suited to a room that needs an injection of warmth such as a north-facing kitchen.

 Benjamin Moore Classic Gray